Bachelor of Science in mechanical engineering technology

 Accreditation

-Bachelor of Science in Mechanical Engineering Technology (BSMCT) Program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in mechanical engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the commission's General Criteria and Program Criteria for the Mechanical Engineering Technology Program.

 Enrollment and graduation statistics